exonum/exonum-doc/src/advanced/consensus/consensus-details.md

 the pools of unconfirmed transactions are different for different nodes.
 If necessary, the nodes can request unknown transactions from other nodes.

-A set of +2/3 `Prevote` votes from the nodes at current round and blockchain height is called _Proof-of-Lock (PoL)_.
-Nodes should store PoL.
+A set of +2/3 `Prevote` votes for the same proposal from the nodes at current round and blockchain height is called _Proof-of-Lock (PoL)_.
+Nodes store PoL as part of node state.
 The node can have no more than one stored PoL.
 We say that PoL is more than recorded one (has a higher priority), in cases when 1) there is no PoL recorded 2) the recorded PoL corresponds to a proposal with a smaller round number.
 So PoLs are [partially ordered][partial_ordering].

 As specified in [requests algorithm](requests.md#algorithm-for-sending-requests), node deletes stored data (`RequestState`) about sent request when the the